fischmat/mysticlight4j/README.md

 - A native wrapper DLL written in C++ serving as interface between mysticlight4j and the Mystic Light SDK via JNI.

 ## How to use it
 To use the library put the `mysticlight4j_native.dll` (for x86) and `mysticlight4j_native_x64.dll` files into your project root.
+Download the Mystic Light SDK DLLs from the (MSI website)[https://de.msi.com/Landing/mystic-light-rgb-gaming-pc/download] and also put those in your project root.
 Also note that you must run your JVM **with administrator privileges** (this is unfortunately a restriction imposed by the SDK).
 In your code you can create an instance of `MysticLight4j` and use it to access the RGB devices:
 ```java
 final MysticLight4j mysticlight4j = new MysticLight4j();
 final Device mainboard = mysticlight4j.getDevice("MSI_MB");